 The Undocumented Students category includes students who have requested and received consideration by the U.S. Citizenship and Immigration Services (USCIS) of deferred action for childhood arrivals (DACA).
-The International Applicants category is different from that of Undocumented Students inasmuch as the international applicant has not been residing in the United States prior to high school graduation (or the equivalent) and is either seeking to obtain an F-1 (student) visa for entry into the United States or studying currently in the United States on an F-1 visa (seeking to transfer to Point from another institution).
+The International Applicants category is different from that of Undocumented Students inasmuch as the international applicant has not been residing in the United States prior to high school graduation (or the equivalent) and is either seeking to obtain an F-1

+(student) visa for entry into the United States or studying currently in the United States on an F-1 visa (seeking to transfer to Point from another institution).
 International applicants must satisfy the requirements associated with that category.

-An undocumented student follows the Application Procedures for admission to Point University (pp. 11-12).
-In addition, a student whose first language is not English must submit proof of English speaking and writing proficiencies as part of the admission process (see Students Whose First Language Is Not English, pp. 16-17).
+An undocumented student follows the Application Procedures for admission to Point University (pp. 11-12) and/or other procedures and requirements for a specific category that may apply (pp. 12-16).
+A student whose first language is not English must submit proof of English speaking and writing proficiencies as part of the admission process (see Students Whose First Language Is Not English, pp. 15-16).

 Undocumented students are usually not eligible to receive federal financial aid; however, they may be eligible for Point's institutional aid.
-Therefore, an undocumented student is encouraged to file the FAFSA and check the box of neither citizen nor eligible noncitizen (see Application for Financial Aid, p.
+Therefore, an undocumented student is encouraged to file the FAFSA and check the box of neither citizen nor eligible noncitizen to aid Point in determining need and eligibility for institutional aid (see Application for Financial Aid, p.
 18).
 Scholarships and grants from private organizations and groups may be available and seeking such financial aid is the responsibility of the student.